kliment-olechnovic/gnn-custom-dataset-example/README.markdown

 # A real-world example of creating custom datasets in PyTorch Geometric

-## Motivation
+This repository is intended purely to demonstrate how to make a graph dataset for PyTorch Geometric from graph vertices and edges stored in CSV files.

-This is a node-prediction GNN training/evaluation example with a very small amount of data, intended purely to demonstrate how to make a graph dataset for PyTorch Geometric from graph vertices and edges stored in CSV files.
+The demonstration is done through a node-prediction GNN training/evaluation example with a very small amount of code and data.

 ## Usage

 Main usage is to read all the "*.py" scripts.

-The scripts can also be executed, for eaxmple:
+The scripts can also be executed, for example:

 	# train GNN
     python run_training.py